cbeardsmore/fined/README.md

     `/fine @user $amount for reason`

-- List fines and their reasons:
+- List all channel fines:

     `/fines`